mucdat/mlcap/README.md

 Week 4:  Technical approach TBD

+As the weeks have gone by, I've converged on the following technical approach:

+(1) Mostly use standard **Bayesian Optimization** as described in https://bayesoptbook.com/book/bayesoptbook.pdf and many other sources

+(2) Apply **input and output transformations** when the problem calls for it, for example due to wildly varying outputs, or input features that cause wild swings in output.
+This is similar to the approach taken by Huawei in https://valohaichirpprod.blob.core.windows.net/papers/huawei.pdf.
+These are implemented by implementing the abstract class Transformation for the functions that use transformations.

+(3) In some cases, **segment the search space into a region of interest** or "Trust Region" so that the Bayesian optimization surrogate function fitting problem is not overly influenced by far-away low-lying points.
+This approach is described, for example, in this paper from JetBrains https://valohaichirpprod.blob.core.windows.net/papers/jetbrains.pdf.
+Currently this is a work-in-progress in the repo.

+(4) In early weeks, or whenever a region of interest appears exhausted I forced a highly exploratory search by selecting a point as far away as possible from existing points, a "Farthest Point Sampling" approach.

 ## Required libaries
 See `requirements.txt`.
-Pretty standard machine learning stuff including `numpy`, `matplotlib`, `pandas`, `scikit-learn`.  `plotly`is used for interactive visualization of lower dimensional functions.  `tensorflow`and `torch`were used for experimentation and likely to be removed.
+Pretty standard machine learning stuff including `numpy`, `matplotlib`, `pandas`, `scikit-learn`.  `plotly`is used for interactive visualization of lower dimensional functions.
+This is an excellent library because it allows you to spin figures around in order to inspect how the surrogate and the original data points overlap.  `tensorflow`and `torch`were used for experimentation and likely to be removed.

 ## repo structure
 Likely to change over the next few weeks because the repository is in real need of re-factoring: